tommyippoz/confidence-ensembles/benchmark/README.md

 We cant share the full environment since the benchmarking library is not ours.
 However, these are the steps we followed and files we used to execute the benchmark:
 - clone the repository at https://github.com/qile2000/LAMDA-TALENT
-- setup a Python 3.10 conda-venv containing all libraries needed by the code (see freeze at [a relative link](conda_env_freeze.txt))
+- setup a Python 3.10 conda-venv containing all libraries needed by the code (see venv freeze at [conda_env_freeze](conda_env_freeze.txt))
 - download datasets as per tutorial available at the GitHub above
-- editing files to allow running confidence boosting and confidence bagging ensembles, adding configuration files
+- editing files (edited files are in the [ZIPfile](additional_files.zip), just uncompress it in the same folder as LAMDA-TALENT and overwrite) to allow running
-- editing files to allow running classifiers from our study that are not in LAMDA-TALENT (e.g., Decision Tree) to maximise comparisons
+-- confidence boosting and confidence bagging ensembles, adding configuration files -- classifiers from our study that are not in LAMDA-TALENT (e.g., Decision Tree) to maximise comparisons -- computing additional metrics that were not in the original benchmark (e.g., MCC)
-- creating scripts that exercise all classifiers on all classification datasets, saving results as CSV files
+- creating scripts that exercise all classifiers on all classification datasets, saving results as CSV files (see [here](scripts_for_csv.zip))
-- editing these CSV files as Excel sheets for cleaning up data and plotting
+- editing these CSV files as [Excel sheets](xls_summary.zip) for cleaning up data and plotting